Logo

 A soldier in tactical gear, including a helmet, balaclava, and body armor, is captured mid-action, holding a knife with a determined expression.
 The muted color palette and dynamic pose create a tense and action-packed mood, suggesting a moment from a video game or a dramatic scene.
 The background features industrial-like structures, adding to the gritty and intense atmosphere of the image.

 The animations were more straightforward since I already had a pipeline from creating custom animations for other weapons.
 But I wasn't interested in just copying existing knife animations.
 The Tigershark had brass knuckles built into the design, which opened up completely new possibilities.
 We created unique punch animations that would trigger as rare attacks, letting players actually strike enemies with the knuckle portion of the knife.
-It was something nobody had seen in Counter-Strike before, and exactly the kind of innovation we thought would make this knife worth adding to the game.
+It was something nobody had seen in Counter-Strike before, and exactly the kind of thing we thought would make this knife worth adding to the game.

 Cracking Valve's procedural material system was the hardest part of the entire project.
 These knives needed to support a whole variety of different shaders to get all the variations working properly.
 There was no documentation, no official tools, just brute force trial and error.
 Other teams had tried but hit a wall attempting to replicate those same procedural systems.
 I knew that if Valve was going to consider this knife, we had to do all the heavy lifting and make implementation dead simple on their end.
 We spent weeks breaking things down, testing every possible setup until something finally clicked.
-We figured out how to fully integrate our knife, allowing it to support the same dynamic material variations you see in-game.

 #Workshop